Comcast/cmb/README.txt

 4. Install the correct schema in your Cassandra ring (use cassandra_1.0.schema for Cassandra version 1.0.x and cassandra_1.1.schema for Cassandra version 1.1.x).

-   NOTE: Currently CMB works with Cassandra version 1.0.10 or higher and also with Cassandra version 1.1.X.
-When using Cassandra 1.1.X ensure to run in the (default) CQL2 compatibility mode and also edit cassandra.yaml to activate the global row cache:
+   NOTE: CMB does not work with Cassandra versions prior to 1.0.10.
+For Cassandra versions 1.1.X and 1.2.X edit cassandra.yaml to activate the global row cache:

    row_cache_size_in_mb: 100